 And, I also have brown eyes.
-These are my namesake cookie.
-Grandma would tease me and call them “brown-eyed valerie’s”.
+Brown Eyed Susan Cookies are my namesake cookie.
+Grandma would tease me and call them “Brown-eyed Valerie’s”.
 Even more reason to raise my wooden spoon in concern.

-But, I do wonder what ever happened to the longevity of this cookie named after a prairie flower (and me).
+But, I do wonder what ever happened to the longevity of the Brown Eyed Susan Cookie named after a prairie flower (and me).
 You can Google it, and find recipes of it, but no one is making it anymore around these parts.
 I love it.
 Not as sweet as shortbread, but a tender bite of prairies past.
 I make them small.
 I always want to taste everything, and small is the only way to justify that.
-Besides, they are the perfect counterpoint to the Turtle Cookie on my assortment plate.
+Besides, Brown Eyed Susan Cookies are the perfect counterpoint to the Turtle Cookie on my assortment plate.
 I do make an effort to present the positive and negative image of a cookie, or a tart side by side.
 Contrast is always good; even on a cookie tray.

 Is this because they are not so sweet?
 They are a quiet, unassuming cookie.
 Pure in composition and strong in stature, but have just not kept up with the times, I suppose.
 Sugar, baby!
 Lots and lots of sugar!
-Maybe that is it?
+Maybe there is just not enough sugar?

 I support the Preserve the Christmas Cookie Baking Foundation, and will continue to work my memories into this dough year after year.
-Someone will join the cause, eventually – or, let me know if they are already out there tending to their Brown Eyed Susan’s et al, too.
+Someone will join the cause, eventually – or, let me know if they are already out there tending to their Brown Eyed Susan Cookies et al, as well.

 I form each by hand, shaped as above.
 I told you they were flaky!
 I can never wait for the icing.